 So there’s a play in the system.
 There’s a kind of creative unpredictability that is crucial, in my understanding, to the human adventure.
 If we were just living out a kind of predetermined structure of fate, that would be a less interesting adventure for sure.
 Even though I think that there’s a constant interplay between underlying karmic factors, underlying archetypal & cosmological structures, & evolutionary stages, and so forth, that take place collectively as well as individually - there are all sorts of structures that we’re working within, but it’s more like jazz music or rock & roll or blues, where you have certain formal structures, chordal structures, harmonic architecture as it were, and then within that larger architectural structure, it’s up to us what melodies we sing, what dances we dance.

 Perhaps the genres are somewhat shaped by our culture and the epoch we’re living in, but I deeply believe there’s a certain element of human agency of autonomy, of creative freedom, and that’s where our moral responsibility comes in, as well as the playful dimension artistically and so forth.”

 You are not alone but in good company...."
 Joel Levey

-“Were one asked to characterize spirituality in the broadest and most general terms possible, one might say that it consists of the direct experience or felt sense that there is an unseen order, and our supreme good lies in harmoniously adjusting ourselves thereto.”
+“Were one asked to characterize spirituality in the broadest and most general terms possible, one might say that it consists of the direct experience, remembering, or felt sense of an unseen order, and our supreme good lies in harmoniously adjusting ourselves thereto.”

-William James, “The Varieties of Religious Experience” [italicized words are my substitutions]
+William James, “The Varieties of Religious Experience” [italicized words in the text are my substitutions]